DaChro/ogh_summerschool_2019/docs/index.md

 Dear participants and lecturers of the OpenGeoHub summer school 2019 in Muenster.
 In this document you will find general information and tips for your stay in Muenster.
 It will be updated and extended continuously as the summer school approaches.
+Make sure to check this page again shortly before your trip.

 ### Venue